-I have to admit I have a fetish for beautiful wreaths, but not just any ole wreath will do.
-My wreaths have to be all about the WREATH.
-I’m one of those strange girls that isn’t into all the fancy stuff.
-Just give me a plain wreath and I’m a happy girl!
-Below are a few of my favorite wreaths that I use in my home as well as staging of furniture and vignettes.
+I must admit I have a fetish for beautiful wreaths, but I prefer a simple wreath.
+I’m a simple girl who isn’t into all the fluff and bows.
+Just give me a plain wreath that I can add to, and I’m happy!
+Below are a few of my favorites that I use in my home, inside and out.
+The front door is a must!

 *This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 What can I say?
-I love cotton stems any way they come.
-Cotton stems on wreaths… that’s just like heaven on earth to me.
-The fluffy billowy cotton nestled into a handy little container.
-My Grandma picked cotton, so I guess there’s a strong memory with the stories she would tell.
+I love cotton stems in any way they come.
+Cotton stems are like heaven on earth to me—the fluffy, billowy cotton nestled into a handy little container.
+My Grandma picked cotton, and I loved hearing all the stories she would tell, so I guess it’s a strong memory for me.
+For sure, it’s a southern thing.

-Now this green beauty deserves a special place to hang.
+Now, this green beauty deserves a special place to hang.
 How about a little Tuscan Farmhouse style?
 I use this wreath all over my home and even outdoors on my patio in the warmer months.
-I simply rinse it off under the sink to remove dust and it’s ready for a new spot inside my home.
+I rinse it off under the sink to remove dust, and it’s ready for a new spot inside my home.
 The color is a subtle faded green that goes well with farmhouse decor.

-Magnolia Wreaths also have a fond memory attached.
+Magnolia Wreaths also have fond memories attached to them for me.
 It’s a southern thing!
 Just look at those majestic leaves.

-Last but not least is the Boxwood Wreath.
+Last but not least is the Boxwood.
 Probably my favorite of all.
 Especially after trying to make one from real boxwood trimmings.
 You can see how I did it ⇒ HERE.
-Sometimes it’s just better to buy the darn thing!
-The base was created out of pallet wood.
-Check out this DIY tutorial on how to make your own!
+Sometimes, it’s just better to buy the darn thing!

 Thanks for hanging out with me today.
-I hope this has inspired you to use more wreaths in your home decor and designs.
-Something so simple sure can make a big statement.
+I hope this has inspired you to use more wreaths to decorate inside and outside of your home.
+Something so simple can make a big statement.